aquarist-labs/aquarium/doc/from-zero-to-hero.md

 3. `sudo ./tools/run_aquarium.sh`

+3. a) you can use `--use-venv` to have a virtual-env created inside the current-working-directory (as "venv") in which the dependencies are installed.
+This is separate to the virtual-env that was created earlier by `setup-dev.sh` which is used for the purposes of the tools inside `tools/` (such as `aqua`).

 4. access your newly running environment at `http://localhost:1337`

 And this should cover the initial steps to allow one to start hacking on